ivanmu-1/Excel-Portfolio-/Automated Customer Invoice System/HOW_I_BUILT_THIS.md

 path = "C:\Users\Ivan\Desktop\Invoice\"
 fname = invno & " - " & custname

+' Export the active sheet as a PDF, respecting print areas, and save it to the specified path with the generated filename.
 ActiveSheet.ExportAsFixedFormat Type:=xlTypePDF, ignoreprintareas:=False, Filename:=path & fname

 Set nextrec = Sheet2.Range("A1048576").End(xlUp).Offset(1, 0)